 The National Dairy Council has a guide to reading labels on dairy products.

-U.S. Food and Drug Administration - How to understand and use the nutrition facts label, which sets forth information such as serving size, calories per serving (and calories from fat per serving), and the percent daily value of ingredients.
-Also explains the meaning of approved health claims such as “good source of dietary fiber,” “low cholesterol,” “extra lean,” “may reduce risk of heart disease,” and “may reduce risk of high blood pressure and stroke.”
+U.S. Food and Drug Administration Web site provides information on how to understand and use the nutrition facts label on food.
+The FDA sets forth information such as serving size, calories per serving (and calories from fat per serving), and the percent daily value of ingredients.
+The Web site also explains the meaning of approved health claims such as “good source of dietary fiber,” “low cholesterol,” “extra lean,” “may reduce risk of heart disease,” and “may reduce risk of high blood pressure and stroke.”